Research Interest Groups

 Asian and Pacific Islander Science Education Research (APISER)

-The APRSER RIG will promote diversity, equity, and inclusion in science education research using the lenses relevant to Asian and pacific islander cultures, ethnicities, gender, and class, as well as the intersections of these markers.
+The APISER RIG will promote diversity, equity, and inclusion in science education research using the lenses relevant to Asian and Pacific Islander cultures, ethnicities, gender, and class, as well as the intersections of these markers.
 It will also serve as an intellectual network to support and mentor current and future Asian and Pacific Islander scholars within and outside of the United States, including NARST members interested in API related research endeavors.

 For more information, please contact: